elastic/apm-k8s-attacher/README.md

 webhook receiver, including generating certificates for securing communication between the kubernetes api server and the webhook receiver.

-# todo

-- @felix connects with OPA team to discuss their strategy and our strategy
-- schedule a security audit
-- schedule a k8s audit

 # demo

 A recording of this demo is available [here](https://drive.google.com/drive/folders/18TMg1AQ0xcIddPGmR3Ty76ODDwukmTai).